Ibrahim-401-Advanced-Javascript/401-JS-ReadingNotes/README.md

   * small bits of data stored by browsers which track stateful information (i.e. browsing activity, logins, clicks, shopping carts)
 * `token`
   * a complex string of base64 characters which is granted to the user after authentication and authorization
-  * serves as a key for persistence of user authorization
     * [jwt.io](https://jwt.io/introduction/)
 * `basic auth`
   * the simplest auth technique, which encodes data with base64